So How Much Will We Have to Pay?

 We often get asked about the cost of a wedding in Spain, however as with any destination, it’s difficult to say it will cost x as the final figure will depend on the couples wishes.
 Just like having a wedding at home, there are so many variables; the region you would like to get married in, the number of guests attending, the time of year of your wedding, your personal tastes … the list really goes on and on!

 In order to provide you with a starting point I’ve asked Rebecca from Spanish wedding planning company Barcelona Bride to give us a helping hand.
-Below you will find the average cost of a wedding in Spain, which can be used as a starting point.
-Rebecca also provides some great insider tips and advice about what to consider when budgeting for your wedding in Spain
+Below you will find the average cost of a wedding in Spain for 2020/2021, which can be used as a starting point.
+Rebecca also provides some great insider tips and advice about what to consider when budgeting for your wedding in Spain.

-1) The Cost if a Wedding in Spain – Essential Key Points
+1) The Cost of a Wedding in Spain – Essential Key Points

 The first thing I’d like to point out is Spain has a huge variety of venues with something to suit every budget.
 In Barcelona alone, we have many luxury venues (Castell de San Marçal or Masia Casa del Mar for example) but also many affordable villa venues.

-2) The Cost if a Wedding in Spain – A Guideline
+2) The Cost of a Wedding in Spain – A Guideline

 - Average price of an all inclusive hotel wedding package €160 per person.